magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-38516-->

 *  Shoppers are now redirected to the page they were trying to access before they were prompted to log in.
-Previously, in deployments where website restrictions are enabled and Restriction Mode is set to **Private Sales: Login Only**, shoppers were redirected to the store home page.
+Previously, in deployments where website restrictions were enabled and Restriction Mode were set to **Private Sales: Login Only**, shoppers were redirected to the store home page.

 ### Widget

 <!--- MC-39128-->

 *  An administrator can now delete all of a widget’s layout updates.
-Previously, when a widget had multiple layout updates, an administrator could only delete the first.
+Previously, when a widget had multiple layout updates, an administrator could delete only the first.

 <!--- MC-39107-->